Matching while Learning: Appendix to Section

+\begin{lemma} Fix $\eps> 0$ and the worker lifetime $N$.
+There exists $\uT = \uT(N, |\cJ|, 1/\eps)< \infty$ such that the following holds.
+Consider any policy $\pi$, any typical sample path under the policy, and any horizon $T \geq \uT$.
+Let $V_T(\pi)$ be the rate of payoff generation as per \eqref{eq:V_T} for the given sample path.
+Then there is a WHO policy $\piwho$ such that

-\begin{claim} Fix any policy $\pi$ and any $\eps>0$.
-Then there is a worker-history-only (WHO) policy that achieves a steady state rate of payoff accumulation exceeding $\bV(\pi) - \eps$. \end{claim} \begin{proof} We suppress dependence on $\pi$.
-By definition of $\bV$, we know that there exists an increasing sequence of times $T_1, T_2, \ldots$ such that $V_{T_i} > \bV -\eps/2$ for all $i = 1, 2, \ldots$.
-We will construct a suitable WHO policy by using a sufficiently large time in this sequence.
-Let $\nu_t(H_k)$ be the measure of workers in the system with history $H_k$ just before the start of time $t$, and abusing notation, let $\nu_t(H_k)_j$ be the measure of such workers who are assigned to job type $j$ at time $t$.
-Since the policy cannot assign more jobs than have arrived in any period, we have
+where $W^N(\piwho)$ is the steady state rate of payoff generation under $\piwho$ as given by \eqref{prob:mixedbandit}. \end{lemma} \begin{proof}{Proof of Lemma~\ref{lma:WHO-can-match-any-sample-path}.} Throughout this proof, we suppress dependence on $\pi$. {Consider any typical sample path.} Let $\nu_t(H_k)$ be the measure of workers in the system with history $H_k$ just before the start of time $t$, and abusing notation, let $\nu_t(H_k)_j$ be the measure of such workers who are assigned to job type $j$ at time $t$.
+(Note that $\nu_t(H_k)_j = \sum_{i \in \cI} m_{\pi, t}(H_k, i,j)$.) {Here $k \in \{1, 2, \dots, N\}$ is the length of the history $H_k$ plus 1.} Since the policy cannot assign more jobs than have arrived in any period, we have

-Fix $T$, which we think of as a large member of the sequence above.
+Fix {$T \geq \uT$, subsequently we will choose $\uT$ sufficiently large}.
 The average measure of workers with history $H_k$ who are present is

-The average measure of such workers who are assigned job $j$ is similarly defined and denoted by $\bar{\nu}(H_k,j)$.
+The average measure of such workers who are assigned job $j$ is similarly defined and (abusing notation) denoted by $\bar{\nu}_T(H_k)_j$.
 We immediately have that

 by averaging Eq.~\eqref{eq:det_cap_constraints} over times until $T$.
 Now, consider a worker with history $H_k$ assigned a job of type $j$.
-Using the known $A$ matrix and arrival rates $\rho$, we can infer the posterior distribution of the worker type based on $H_k$, and hence, the likelihood of the job of type $j$ being successfully completed.
-Let $p(H_k, j)$ denote the probability of success.
-Then the distribution of $H_{k+1}$ for the worker is simply given by
+Using the known $A$ matrix and arrival rates $\rho$, we can infer the posterior distribution of the worker type based on $H_k$ {(the computed posterior will be correct since the sample path is typical)}, and hence, the likelihood of the job of type $j$ being successfully completed.
+Let $p(H_k, j)$ denote this probability of success.
+Then the distribution of $H_{k+1}$ for the worker is given by